hannobraun/vndf-2016/docs/game-design/scenarios.md

 - A player logs into the game for the first time.
 Their ship is slowly moving through space.
-- The player ship is represented by a symbol, next to it text that represents the most important information about the ship.
+- The player ship is represented by a symbol, next to it is text that represents the most important information about the ship.
 This information includes the current position and velocity.